chr26195/PMLP/README.md

 `--induc` and `--trans` are used to specify inductive or transductive learning settings.

 ## Citation and Contact
-If you found our codes useful, please consider giving this project a star.
-If you are inspired by PMLP in your research, please consider citing our work
+If you find our codes useful or get inspirations from our research, please consider citing our work.
 ```bibtex
 @inproceedings{yang2023pmlp,
     title = {Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs},